gokhanakgul/google-web-search/README.md

 A Java wrapper for retrieving Google search results in Java.
-By default "https://www.google.com/search?" is used, so no API keys are needed.
+By default "https://www.google.com/search?" interface is used, so no API keys are needed.

 Usage:
 ```java